Driving the desolate and fearsome road to Margan Top

 Can you drive to Margan Top?

-Set high in the Margan mountain range, the snaky and uphill road to the summit, also known as Choharnag or four lakes, is totally unpaved.
+Set high in the Margan mountain range, the snaky and uphill road to the summit, also known as Choharnag or Four Lakes, is totally unpaved.
 It is called Margan Top Road.
 It’s one of the most demanding roads in the world.
 The road is all unpaved and potholed.
-The ascent is very steep needing a first or second gear drive.
-4x4 vehicle required.
-Drivers often get caught in bad weather on the Margan Top – also notoriously called the Valley of Death.
-Construction of the road started in the year 1982 and in 1987 opened to traffic.
-Work on this road remain halted till 2007.
+The ascent is very steep, needing a first or second gear drive.
+A 4x4 vehicle is required.
+Drivers often get caught in bad weather on the road.

 How long is the road to Margan Top?